omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 are added automatically to the context as a template variable.

 === Append.
-B: Functions, Classes and Macros available from Templates
+C: Functions, Classes and Macros available from Templates

 In addition to the standard FreeMarker template constructs, there are several java utility classes, template macros and functions